The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.

 Screen for cancer before symptoms appear

-Every time you take the test, Galleri screens more than 100,000 DNA regions and over 1 million specific DNA sites2 to screen for many of the deadliest cancers before they become symptomatic.1,2,5 Cancer can develop at any time.
-Galleri is a test that identifies DNA in the bloodstream shed by cancer cells and screens for signal shared by multiple cancers at time of testing.
+Every time you take the test, Galleri screens more than hundreds of thousands of DNA sites in the most informative DNA regions to screen for many of the deadliest cancers before they become symptomatic.1,2,5 Cancer can develop at any time.
+The Galleri is a point-in-time test that identifies DNA shed by cancer cells and screens for cancer at the time of testing.

 Galleri is a screening test and does not diagnose cancer.
 Diagnostic testing is needed to confirm cancer.
 The Galleri test is not a genetic risk assessment and does not predict future genetic risk for cancer.